 (6) the person admitting the client.

-(d) If subsection (c) of this section applies, except as provided by subsection (e) of this section, if an agency is unable, after a diligent search, to locate an individual listed by subsection (c) of this section, the agency is not required to provide the notice.
+(d) If subsection (c) of this section applies, except as provided by subsection (e) of this section, and an agency is unable, after a diligent search, to locate an individual listed by subsection (c) of this section, the agency is not required to provide the notice.

-(e) If a client who was incompetent or otherwise incapacitated and unable to receive the notice required by this section at the time notice was to be provided under subsection (b) of this section later becomes able to receive the notice, the agency must provide the written notice at the time the client becomes able to receive the notice.
+(e) If a client who was incompetent or otherwise incapacitated and unable to receive the notice required by this section, at the time notice was to be provided under subsection (b) of this section, later becomes able to receive the notice, the agency must provide the written notice at the time the client becomes able to receive the notice.

-(f) DADS assesses an administrative penalty of $500 without an opportunity to correct against an agency that violates this section.
+(f) HHSC assesses an administrative penalty of $500 without an opportunity to correct against an agency that violates this section.

 §558.284.
 Laboratory Services.

-An agency that provides laboratory services must adopt and enforce a written policy to ensure that the agency meets the Clinical Laboratory Improvement Act, 42 United States Code Annotated, §263a, (CLIA 1988).
-CLIA 1988 applies to all agencies with laboratories that examine human specimens for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of, human beings.
+An agency that provides laboratory services must adopt and enforce a written policy to ensure that the agency meets applicable requirements of 42 United States Code (U.S.C.) §263a, concerning certification and certificates of waiver of a clinical laboratory.
+42 U.S.C. §263a applies to all agencies with laboratories that examine human specimens to provide information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of, human beings.

 §558.285.
 Infection Control.